wp-plugins/nextgen-facebook/readme.txt

 **A.** The Facebook / Open Graph &lt;meta property="" /&gt; attribute is not part of the HTML5 standard, so the W3C validator is correct in throwing up an error.
 In practice though, this incorrect attribute is completely harmless -- social sites (Facebook, Google+, etc.) look for it and don't care if it's part of the standard or not.

-If you want to get rid of the W3C validator error, you'll have to change the DOCTYPE of your documents to:
+If you want to address the W3C validator error, you'll have to change the DOCTYPE of your website to XHTML+RDFa (an example follows).
+The DOCTYPE definition is usually located in the header.php file of your theme.

 <code>
 &lt;!DOCTYPE html PUBLIC "-//W3C//DTD XHTML+RDFa 1.0//EN" "http://www.w3.org/MarkUp/DTD/xhtml-rdfa-1.dtd"&gt;
 </code>

-The DOCTYPE is usually located in the header.php file of your theme.

 == Changelog ==